linode/apl-docs/docs/post-install.md

 ### Create a user in Keycloak

 1. Navigate to Keycloak app (using the URL provided in the installer log)
-2. Click on `Administration Console`
+2. Click on "Administration Console"
 3. Login with admin credentials (using admin and password provided in the installer log)
-4. Select the `Otomi` realm
+4. Select the "Otomi" realm
-5. Click on `Users` then `Add user`
+5. Click on "Users" then "Add user"
-6. Fill in a user name in the Username field
+6. Fill in a user name in the "Username" field
-7. Fill in your email address in the Email field
+7. Fill in your email address in the "Email" field
-8. Select the `otomi-admin` group
+8. Select the "otomi-admin" group
-9. Click on `Save`
+9. Click on "Save"
-10. Click on the `Credentials` tab and then fill in a password for this user in the `Password` and `Password Confirmation` fields
+10. Choose the "Credentials" tab and then fill in a password for this user
-11. Click on `Set Password`
+11. Click on "Set Password"

 :::info
 When a password for the Keycloak admin is not provided in the values.yaml (but automatically generated), it is advised to first change the password.